mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ Perhaps the most canonical example of composition is functions.
 When you have a function from `A` to `B` and a function from `B` to `C` you can combine them together to form a brand new function from `A` to `C`

+^ Here we are using functions as the "process" and types as the "objects"

 ---

 # Examples of composition

 ## “Composition over inheritance”

-^ However, for many of us the first time we probably hear the word "composition" in programming is due to this adage: prefer composition over inheritance.
-This is truism from OOP that says that many times when you think you want to reach for inheritance what you really want is composition.
+^ However, for many of us the first time we probably heard the word "composition" in programming is due to this adage: prefer composition over inheritance.
+This is a truism from OOP that says that many times when you think you want to reach for inheritance what you really want is composition.

 ^ Composition is usually not rigorously defined, but what they mean is that instead of having class `A` inherit from class `B`, you can create a third class `C` that holds instances of `A` and `B` and exposes an interface that mixes their functionality together in some way.

 ^ So, when said that way this kind of "object composition" does fit our definition.
-We have two classes and we decide to create a third class that holds the functionality of the other two.
+The "process" is the creating of a new class that wraps two other classes, and the "objects" are classes.

 ---